ustaxcourt/2025-digital-environment-rfq/README.md

 | Cutoff for questions/inquiries               | February 27, 2025 |
 | RFQ Closes                                   | March 7, 2025     |
 | Final Award Notification                     | March 14, 2025    |

+## Industry Day

+Industry Day for this opportunity is on February 26, 2025 from 10:00am – 3:00pm ET in the North Courtroom of the US Tax Court’s main location at 400 Second Street, NW, Washington, DC 20217.
+Detailed information about the Court and this solicitation will be shared and group Q&A sessions will provide attendees with the opportunity to ask questions directly to the Court POCs.

+Interested offerors may register for Industry Day by E-mailing [itprocurement@ustaxcourt.gov](mailto:itprocurement@ustaxcourt.gov) by February 21, 2025.
+Use subject line: “Industry Day Registration: Digital Environment”.
+Please share the number of attendees in your party and questions in advance where possible.